Camping With A Baby: 17 Top Tips & Packing Essentials

 15. Bring a stroller or pram

-A larger off road stroller will take up more space in the boot of your car which can be a pain when you’re packing all of the essentials for your trip.
-Larger wheeled strollers tend to have air filled tyres which means they can be manoeuvred with ease over bumpy terrain or slopes.
 We have an off-road one that we’ve loved and used for both of our boys.
 It’s great as the bassinet part is sleep safe and was where Dylan slept during camping trips up until he was 5 months old and too big for it.
 The great thing about a pram is that it can double up as a seat for you baby when you need to put them somewhere safely.
+And you can also pop in stuff into the bottom of it if you’re moving around, perfect for summers at festivals!

 16. Staying for two nights or more